mattc0d3/mattc0d3/README.md

 Junior Developer
 ----------------

-I'm an aspiring developer who currently undertook a bootcamp with Northcoders after learning to code solo over the past year.
-Right now I'm focused on building out my portfolio and improving my skills as I look for my first Junior role.
+I'm an aspiring developer and recent graduate of Northcoders' software development bootcamp, having also learnt to code solo over the past year.
+Right now I'm focused on building out my portfolio and improving my skills as I look for my first junior role.
 Please feel free to get in contact!

 *   🌍  I'm based in Brighton and Hove
 *   ✉️  You can contact me at [matthew.j.sheehan@outlook.com](mailto:matthew.j.sheehan@outlook.com)